 What is a Neighborhood Planning Unit?

-The City of Atlanta is divided into twenty-five Neighborhood Planning Units or NPUs, which are citizen advisory councils that make recommendations to the Mayor and City Council on zoning, land use, and other planning issues.
-The NPU system was established in 1974 to provide an opportunity for citizens to participate actively in the Comprehensive Development Plan, which is the city's vision for the next five, ten, and fifteen years.
-It is also used as a way for citizens to receive information concerning all functions of city government.
-The system enables citizens to express ideas and comment on city plans and proposals while assisting the city in developing plans that best meet the needs of their communities.
+The City of Atlanta is divided into twenty-five (25) Neighborhood Planning Units (NPUs), which are citizen advisory councils that make recommendations to the Mayor and City Council on zoning, land use, and other planning matters.
+The NPU system was established in 1974 by the late Mayor Maynard Jackson to provide an opportunity for all citizens to actively participate in the Comprehensive Development Plan, which is the city's vision for the next five, ten, and fifteen years.
+Since then the NPU system has evolved into what it is today – an official avenue for citizens to receive updates concerning all functions of City government.
+Enabling citizens to express concerns and provide input helps the City in developing plans that best meet the needs of each community.

 - Map of NPU's with Council Districts